ulrichwisser/nsstat/README.md

 The script depends heavily on the performance of your resolver(s).

-All .go files are covered by the GNU GPL 3.0
+All .go files are covered by the GNU GPL 3.0 (see file [LICENSE](https://github.com/ulrichwisser/nsstat/blob/master/LICENSE))

-All .zone files are derived from .SE zone data which was aquired through [IIS Zonedata](https://zonedata.iis.se) and is covered by a Creative Commons Attribution 4.0 International license.
+All .zone files are derived from .SE zone data which was aquired through [IIS Zonedata](https://zonedata.iis.se) and is covered by the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)  license.